bohdan-mykhailenko/api_ai-coach-chat/README.md

 **The API provides the following features:**

 - **Get data:** Get history of user messages and AI responses.
-- **Real-time data transferring **: Allow to send and get data in real-time.
+- **Real-time data transferring:** Allow to send and get data in real-time.

 ## Technologies